20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 Is OpenClaw free to use?

-How is OpenClaw different from ChatGPT?
+How is OpenClaw different from ChatGPT or Claude?

 Do I need coding skills to use OpenClaw?